ndbiller/as-fa54-quiz/README.md

 # Frontend Design

 **TODO:** Describe the design process from first view drafts to finished product and the many pitfalls along the way.
 Maybe elaborate, how little help our teacher was.
+Add lots of screenshot to make it look pretty.

 # Backend Development

 **TODO:** Write about our apps main model object relations and their development process.
-Also a good spot to add our apps updated class diagram once work on it is finally done.
+Also a good spot to add our apps updated class diagram and show how our app evolved from our first draft, once work on it is finally done.

 # Database Integration

-**TODO:** Write about the way we implement and how we query for the data in the embeded database we use. alternatives?
+**TODO:** Write about the way we implement and how we query for the data in the embeded database we use.
+Show how we switch them and how we save our user data.
+Maybe some database alternatives we could have used.

 # Test Couverage